-Arboretum Pediatrics - Vaccination Policy Statement
+Arboretum Pediatrics - Vaccination Policy

-Dear valued patients and families,
+Dear Valued Patients and Families,

 Thank you for trusting us with your child's health.
 We wish to work with you to protect your child.
 Vaccines have been an incredible public health achievement.
-Those of us who have been in practice over time have been astounded by the dramatic decreases in what were once common and sometimes devastating and deadly childhood diseases.
+Those of us who have been in practice a long time are astounded by the dramatic decreases in what were once common and sometimes devastating and deadly childhood diseases.
 Vaccines save millions of lives around the world every year.

-At Arboretum Pediatrics, we firmly believe that vaccinating children and young adults may be the single most important health-promoting intervention we perform as healthcare providers.
-As parents and caregivers for future generations, we trust that you share this belief.
+At Arboretum Pediatrics we firmly believe that vaccinating children and young adults may be the single most important health-promoting intervention we perform as healthcare providers.
+As parents and caregivers for our future generations, we trust that you share this belief.